 Usually yes.
 Most locations where you’ll meet your aircraft are designed with you in mind, and cater to a smooth experience.
 Some locations may have limited parking.
 Remember KinectAir offers concierge service for all travel and will gladly facilitate your travel to/from the aircraft.
 Parking along with directions and other specifics is confirmed during your booking depending on your locations.

-“Part 135” is a DOT/FAA code/regulation set that governs charter and air taxi operators.
-Not unlike air carrier regulations (Part 121) that all regional and major airlines abide by, part 135 is a strict code developed over the last several generations of flying with the explicit purpose of keeping travelers safe.
-When flying on a KinectAir flight you’re assured to be flown on a safe plane, with safe and legal pilots, mechanics, operating procedures, and ground crews supporting your travel.
+“Part 135” is a DOT/FAA code/regulation set that governs charter and air taxi operators Not unlike air carrier regulations (Part 121) that all regional and major airlines abide by, Part 135 is a strict code developed over the last several generation of flying, with the explicit purpose of keeping travelers safe.
+When flying on a KinectAir flight, you’re assured to be flown on a safe aircraft, with safe and legal pilots, mechanics, operating procedures, and ground crews supporting your travel.
 There is no grey area in how we get you where you want to be.

-There are a few organizations with platforms/apps that offer “private” flights on planes flown by commercial certified pilots.
-Some of the services have been successful, but they’re starting to be shut down by the FAA.
-They’ve been operating in a legal grey zone/loop-hole.
-One that technically puts the very important onus of “operational control” on the YOU, the passenger.
+There are a few organizations with platforms/apps that offer “private” flights on aircraft flown by commercial certified pilots.
+Some of these services have been successful, but they’re starting to be shut down by the FAA.
+They’ve been operating in a legal grey area / loophole.
+One that technically putts the very important onus of “operational control” on you, the passenger.
 This is one way people get into circumstances that are dangerous and much less regulated, flying on aircraft and with pilots that have very little oversight.

 All fees and taxes are included in prices we provide you, whether it’s a quick estimate, or your actual quote/invoice.

 At KinectAir we carefully aim to provide transparent services.
 All legal charter flights must collect federal taxes.
 Other costs include landing/ramp (airport) charges, pilot/aircraft overnight costs, and sometimes a specific planning fee required by the aircraft owner/operator.